 To solve this, I hang the snotter turning block from a Dyneema pendant tied to the main halyard.
 The turning block is on a toggling mast traveler so I can easily remove it if need be.
 There is nothing on the mast to foul the robands, so when I lower the main halyard the sprit comes with it maintaining the proper angle up at the peak.

 This mast traveler system works well if the snotter is cleated off to the sprit itself, but there’s a slight complication if it’s cleated to the mast or led aft to the helmsman.
 As the sail is lowered, slack from the snotter goes from the cleated side of the turning block to the heel of the sprit and thus the sprit drops faster than the sail and can end up hitting the deck.
-To solve this, I make a few wraps around the heel of the sprit topped with a clove hitch temporarily as I position the main sail.
+To solve this, I make a few wraps around the heel of the sprit topped with a half hitch temporarily as I position the main sail.
 Then I slide the knot off the heel of the sprit and tension the snotter again.

 Getting reefing going on my boat is long overdue, but it’s taken me a while to figure out these details of the sprit rig.
 Anyway, here’s how I got slab reefing going for the 2021 season.

 I added a pair of cleats up near the boom jaws and a pair of fairleads along the boom to keep the line from dangling down too much.

 I’ve decided the thumb cleat on the mast for the snotter has to go if I want to get reefing working well.
 So I planed it off and rigged up a “snotter positioner line” that Gary and I talked about a while back on the Woodenboat Forum.
 This is a 1/4″ piece of Dyneema that runs from the main halyard down to a toggling mast traveler.
 In this picture it’s tied onto the mast traveler at the back, but that causes the traveler to pinch the mast and make it hard to raise.
 I later attached it just behind the block and it works much better.